 - A. The College will investigate the allegations in the formal complaint.
-If, based on that investigation, the Coordinator concludes that the alleged conduct constitutes sexual harassment under Title IX, the Coordinator will inform the parties that the case will move forward under the Sexual Misconduct Policy in accordance with the hearing process for a Title IX case (see Section X). - B. If, based on the College's investigation, the Title IX Coordinator concludes that the alleged conduct would not constitute sexual harassment under Title IX, the Coordinator will take one of the following steps: (1) inform the parties that the case will move forward under the Sexual Misconduct Policy as a Non-Title IX case in accordance with the hearing process for a non-Title IX case (see Section XI); or, (2) inform the parties that the formal complaint will be dismissed and that the matter will be referred to the Office of Human Resources to determine whether the alleged conduct would constitute a violation of another College policy or code of conduct. - C. At any time during the investigation (or during a hearing), the Title IX Coordinator may dismiss the formal complaint or any allegations in the complaint if: (1) the reporting party submits to the Coordinator written confirmation of intent to withdraw the formal complaint or any allegations in the complaint; (2) the responding party is no longer enrolled or employed by the College; or, (3) specific circumstances prevent the College from gathering evidence sufficient to reach a determination as to the formal complaint or allegations in the complaint. - D. Right to Appeal.
+If, based on that investigation, the coordinator concludes that the alleged conduct constitutes sexual harassment under Title IX, the Coordinator will inform the parties that the case will move forward under the Sexual Misconduct Policy in accordance with the hearing process for a Title IX case (see Section X). - B. If, based on the College's investigation, the Title IX Coordinator concludes that the alleged conduct would not constitute sexual harassment under Title IX, the Coordinator will take one of the following steps: (1) inform the parties that the case will move forward under the Sexual Misconduct Policy as a Non-Title IX case in accordance with the hearing process for a non-Title IX case (see Section XI); or, (2) inform the parties that the formal complaint will be dismissed and that the matter will be referred to the Office of Community Standards to determine whether the alleged conduct would constitute a violation of another section of the Student Code of Conduct. - C. At any time during the investigation (or during a hearing), the Title IX Coordinator may dismiss the formal complaint or any allegations in the complaint if: (1) the reporting party submits to the Coordinator written confirmation of intent to withdraw the formal complaint or any allegations in the complaint; (2) the responding party is no longer enrolled or employed by the College; or, (3) specific circumstances prevent the College from gathering evidence sufficient to reach a determination as to the formal complaint or allegations in the complaint. - D. Right to Appeal.
 Both parties may submit a written appeal of the Title IX Coordinator's action pursuant to Section VIII.
-B. or C. to the Executive Vice President.
+B. or C. to the Vice President for Student Affairs.
 An appeal must clearly argue one or more of the grounds for appeal provided in Section XIII of this Appendix.
-The Executive Vice President (or designee) will decide the appeal(s) based on information submitted by the Coordinator and in the written appeal letter(s).
+The Vice President for Student Affairs (or designee) will decide the appeal(s) based on information submitted by the coordinator and in the written appeal letter(s).